pdji1602003/pricing-page/README.md

 Also please note that I swapped out the image used on CHAKIT's pricing page with the one from Unsplash.
 Should there be any issues, please feel free to contact me.

-## Why I chosen this webpage to practice?
+## Why I chose this webpage to practice?
 The number 1 reason is that this webpage is aesthetically pleasing.
 I like the color palette used on this webpage,
 which in my opinion is eye-catching but not aggressive.